zpol/reverse-shell-engine/README.md

 After that the application will craft that with the specified parameters and output the revershe shell and a base64 encoded version.

+Use the payload generated to execute that in the target machine.
+You will need to previously have a listener in that IP and PORT you specified when creating the payload.
+In most cases a simple netcat will do the trick: `nc -l -p <port>`

 ## Some more information

 In the root of the repository you can find the following files: